BAC myths, debunked

 Say you're having a dinner party and you drank two bottles of red wine with around 13.5 per cent of alcohol by volume (ABV) each.
 Over four hours, you will have consumed 16 standard drinks.
 If you started drinking at 7pm on Friday, you would still have alcohol in your system until at least 11am the following day.

 Staying hydrated will reduce your BAC

 While being hydrated is really important while drinking, Dr Benson says skolling a bottle of water before a big day will have no bearing on your BAC.
 “BAC comes down to how much alcohol you’re drinking,” she says.
 “Being hydrated might help with the hangover, but it won’t change your BAC.”

-Urban legend has it that there are hacks you can use to reduce your blood alcohol concentration.
+Urban legend has it that there are hacks you can use to reduce your blood alcohol concentration, such as having a cold shower, drinking coffee or taking a nap.
 But, Dr Benson warns, none of it works.
 “Once alcohol is in the bloodstream, there is nothing you can do to lower it.
 You just have to wait it out.
 Some drugs might change your subjective feeling of intoxication, but nothing will change your actual BAC.”

 Despite popular belief, when time comes to blow into the breathalyser there’s nothing you can do to mask your reading.
 When alcohol is absorbed into the bloodstream, Dr Benson explains, it goes through to the lungs, so you’re exhaling a bit of alcohol as well.